Electrical Services in Atlanta, Georgia

 Metro Atlanta is experiencing a sustained home renovation boom, with older neighborhoods like Kirkwood, East Atlanta Village, and West End seeing extensive remodels.
 Adding kitchens, bathrooms, home offices, and ADUs to homes with original 1920s–1960s wiring requires new circuits, dedicated lines, and often a complete panel upgrade.
 Fulton County requires electrical permits for all significant modifications, with a base permit fee of $150.

-Don't wait for a small problem to become a big one.
-Call now and we'll connect you with a licensed Atlanta electrical pro.
+Don't wait for a small problem to become a bigger repair.
+Call now to request a connection to an independent Atlanta electrical provider.

 If you see sparks, smell burning, or a breaker trips repeatedly, immediately shut off the main breaker in your electrical panel.
 In older Atlanta homes with fuse boxes, remove the main fuse.
 Do not touch the panel if there is any sign of water damage, scorching, or melting.